Coronavirus (COVID-19): Considerations for inventory audit testing

 I don't feel comfortable sending my staff to do an inventory audit, given the risk to their health.
 Should I suggest that management delays the inventory count for a number of months?

 Auditors should review government health guidelines and any restrictions in the applicable jurisdiction prior to any inventory audit.
-Wherever such guidelines and restrictions are in place, you may need to consider cancelling or delaying attendance at inventory counts to safeguard the wellbeing of your staff, the staff of the reporting entity and others.
+When social distancing guidelines and/or lockdown restrictions apply, you may need to consider cancelling or delaying attendance at inventory counts to safeguard the wellbeing of your staff, the staff of the reporting entity and others.

-Any current audit work should take into account social distancing advice.
-If management intends to conduct an inventory count, you may wish to consider how management intends to achieve it, and whether the measures implemented are likely to be effective.
+Any audit work should take into account social distancing advice.
+If management intends to conduct an inventory count, it will be helpful to consider if they will take any alternative procedures, either due to local requirements or by choice, and whether these procedures are likely to be effective.

-It is far from certain that conditions will improve significantly in the near future.
-If conditions worsen, or remain the same, delaying inventory counts may not improve the ability of management or auditors to perform appropriate procedures.
+Conditions can and have changed rapidly around the world, with outbreaks often occurring in waves.
+Restrictions have fluctuated accordingly.
+If conditions worsen, or restrictions remain in place, delaying inventory counts may not improve the ability of management or auditors to perform appropriate procedures.
 You may need to ultimately limit the scope of your audit opinion in any case.

-If management does decide to perform a count after the year end, and you are able, willing and permitted to attend, you may be able to perform testing procedures after the year end and audit the intervening management reconciliation of the inventory counted with the year end inventory (i.e. a roll-back).
-A long time lag provides the opportunity for conditions to improve, but the longer the delay, the less likely it is that a reconciliation will be possible, although this depends on the extent of inventory movements, which might be limited because of restrictions, which in turn depends on the industry.
+If management does decide to perform a count after the year end, and you are able, willing and permitted to attend, you may be able to perform roll-back testing procedures after the year end.
+This would involve auditing management’s reconciliation of the inventory counted with the year end inventory.
+A long time lag may provide the opportunity for conditions to improve, but the longer the delay, the less likely it is that a reconciliation will be possible.
+This however, will depend on the extent of inventory movements, which may be limited due to restrictions or reduced trading in certain industries.

-Management has closed its warehouse since lockdown; what issues should I consider when it reopens?
+Management has closed its warehouse over the year end; what issues should I consider when it reopens?

 As with a roll-back or roll-forward, evidence will be needed relating to the condition of the inventory at the year end.